theJYC/bluetooth_debugger/README.md

 ## Execution

-1) Once the repository is successfully cloned, `right-click` on the `mac_bluetooth_debugger`folder icon, and select `New Terminal at Folder` from the dropdown.
+1. Once the repository is successfully cloned, `right-click` on the `mac_bluetooth_debugger`folder icon, and select `New Terminal at Folder` from the dropdown.

-2) Within the Terminal window, type in the following command:
+2. Within the Terminal window, type in the following command:

 `sudo python bluetooth_debugger.py`

-3) Type in your Mac password when prompted, then press `enter (↵)`.
+3. Type in your Mac password when prompted, then press `enter (↵)`.

-4) To finish the debug, reboot the mac:
+4. To finish the debug, reboot the mac:

 `sudo shutdown -r now`

 N.B.
-Only reboot when the computer does not have any ongoing / unsaved processes! 🙈
+Only reboot if/when the computer does not have any ongoing or unsaved processes! 🙈